Pierre Duhem

-Pierre Maurice Marie Duhem ([pjɛʁ mɔʁis maʁi dy.ɛm, moʁ-]; 9 June 1861 – 14 September 1916) was a French theoretical physicist who worked on thermodynamics, hydrodynamics, and the theory of elasticity.
-Duhem was also a historian of science, noted for his work on the European Middle Ages, which is regarded as having created the field of the history of medieval science.
-As a philosopher of science, he is remembered principally for his views on the indeterminacy of experimental criteria (see Duhem–Quine thesis).
+Pierre Maurice Marie Duhem ([pjɛʁ mɔʁis maʁi dy.ɛm, moʁ-]; 9 June 1861 – 14 September 1916) was a French theoretical physicist who made significant contributions to thermodynamics, hydrodynamics, and the theory of elasticity.
+Duhem was also a prolific historian of science, noted especially for his pioneering work on the European Middle Ages.
+As a philosopher of science, Duhem is credited with the "Duhem–Quine thesis" on the indeterminacy of experimental criteria.
+Duhem's opposition to positivism was partly informed by his traditionalist Catholicism, an outlook that put him at odds with the dominant academic currents in France during his lifetime.